 Its biggest issue is the lack of a service to compete with Xbox Game Pass, let alone xCloud and All Access.
 They are compelling options in Microsoft's favour in a world where economies are struggling through the COVID-19 pandemic.

 Yet if we look at the PS5 strictly through the lens of whether it delivers a next-gen gaming experience, the answer is a resounding "yes!"

-When is the PlayStation 5 being released in Australia?
+When was the PlayStation 5 released in Australia?

 The PlayStation 5 will release in Australia on 12 November 2020.
 It's a Thursday!